harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 #  8921 sequences classified (100.00%)
 #  0 sequences unclassified (0.00%)
 ```
-Kraken was used to identify the origin of contigs in the assembly:
+The new database was used to identify the origin of contigs in the assembly.
 ```bash
 #Kraken was run with the updated database
 screen -S kraken